private-doggo/virtual-keyboard/virtual-keyboard/frontend/readme.md

-# Layout manager (based on frontend-webpack-boilerplate)
+# Virtual keyboard (based on frontend-webpack-boilerplate)

 `npm install` or `yarn` to download dependencies